Walking Tour

 The first service of the Vulcan United Church was led in the Ferrodale School by Mr. Paulin, a student pastor, in 1905.
 Methodist, Anglican, and Presbytarian ministers all held services in a rotation.
 At the time there were not enough resources to have separate buildings for each congregation.

 The first ordained minister arrived on the scene in October of 1910.
-Initially, services were held at the School but moved around to other venues including the Shimp Hall, Elves Bros.
+Initially, services were held at the School but moved around to other venues including the Kothlow & Shimp Hall, Elves Bros.
 Hall, and Richardson's Hall before money was raised to build the United Church building on this site in 1916.

 The church congregation went through many changes together, from the Spanish Flu that kept them under quarantine for fifteen weeks, to the Great Depression which left many congregants poor and afraid.
 Nevertheless, the United Church continued to provide for the people's spiritual needs.
 Early Vulcanites even remember the early sermons that would leave everyone wondering "if you could keep from going to hell before you got the chance to go to church again"!
 But they did return every Sunday for more fire, brimstone, and Sunday School Picnics.
 2